Features

 Note

 While every Flask-Security endpoint will accept an authentication token header, there are some endpoints that require session information (e.g. a session cookie).
-Please read Freshness and CSRF
+This includes entering in a second factor and handling of CSRF.
+As of release 5.5.0, authentication tokens by default carry freshness information.

 Two-factor Authentication

-Two-factor authentication is enabled by generating time-based one time passwords (Tokens).
+If configured, the two-factor authentication feature generates time-based one time passwords (Tokens).
 The tokens are generated using the users totp secret, which is unique per user, and is generated both on first login, and when changing the two-factor method (doing this causes the previous totp secret to become invalid).
 The token is provided by one of 3 methods - email, sms (service is not provided), or an authenticator app such as Google Authenticator, LastPass Authenticator, or Authy.
 By default, tokens provided by the authenticator app are valid for 2 minutes, tokens sent by mail for up to 5 minute and tokens sent by sms for up to 2 minutes.
 The QR code used to supply the authenticator app with the secret is generated using the qrcode library.
 Please read Theory of Operation for more details.

 The Two-factor feature offers the ability for a user to ‘rescue’ themselves if they lose track of their secondary factor device.
 Rescue options include sending a one time code via email, send an email to the application admin, and using a previously generated and downloaded one-time code (see SECURITY_MULTI_FACTOR_RECOVERY_CODES).